-Dr. Anand Mahadevan is Professor and Chairman of the Department of Radiation Oncology at Geisinger Cancer Institute - Geisinger Health, Geisinger Commonwealth School of Medicine, in Danville, Pennsylvania.
+Dr. Anand Mahadevan recently moved to NYU Langone.
+Prior to this Dr. Mahadevan was Professor and Chairman of the Department of Radiation Oncology at Geisinger Cancer Institute - Geisinger Health, Geisinger Commonwealth School of Medicine, in Danville, Pennsylvania.
 Dr. Mahadevan is the Chair Person of the RSSearch® Patient Registry Committee.

 He completed his general surgical and oncology residency in the United Kingdom and completed his fellowship at Beth Israel Deaconess Medical Center (BIDMC) in the Joint Center Harvard Radiation Oncology Program.
 He was then in the faculty of the Harvard Radiation Oncology Program until 2016.

 Dr. Mahadevan’s area of focus is CNS malignancies and he also has a particular interest in Stereotactic Radiosurgery and SBRT for liver/pancreas tumors and oligometastases.

 Dr. Oliver Blanck is working as Head of Medical Physics, Research and Development at the Saphir Radiosurgery Centers of Frankfurt and Güstrow, Germany